-- In PontiEc4, select the File> Import forces/moments menu item and load the file Forces\and\moments\optimised.xls from working project folder. - Select the Window> Summary of results menu item.
+- In PontiEc4, select the File> Import forces/moments menu item and load the file Forces\and\moments\optimised.xls from working project folder. - Select No to ignore the new sections and overwrite only the sections we're interested in. - Select the Window> Summary of results menu item.

-It can then be seen that with the modified fatigue combination all sections pass ULS, SLS and Fatigue checks (with the exception of Span Girder B\41\11 - which just exceeds unity).
+It can then be seen that with the modified fatigue combination all sections pass ULS, SLS and Fatigue checks.